magento/magento2-kubernetes-devbox/README.md

     bash init_project.sh
     ```
+    To initialize project with checkout container,
+    clone sources to checkout directory and use -e parameter to init_project.sh call.
+    ```
+    bash init_project.sh -e
+    ```

  1. Use the `magento2-devbox` directory as the project root in PHP Storm (not `magento2-devbox/magento`).
 This is important, because in this case PHP Storm will be configured automatically by [init_project.sh](init_project.sh).<!-- If NFS files sync is disabled in [config](etc/config.yaml.dist) and ![](docs/images/windows-icon.png)on Windows hosts [verify the deployment configuration in PHP Storm](docs/phpstorm-configuration-windows-hosts.md).-->